Arizakmoh/Arizakmoh/README.md

 - 🌱 Actively learning new technologies and staying up-to-date with industry trends
 - 🐳 I’m currently Freelance
 - 👯 Golang and .net is my passion
-- 🌤 AWS is my datacenter
+- 🌤 AWS / Azure is my datacenter
 - ⚡ Fun fact: I love playing chess in my free time